 It’s important to keep this in mind when formulating your marketing campaign, while it also serves as a reminder to introduce some variety to your designs in instances where you are required to buy multiple ad spaces in the same area.

-Myth 4 – Only Paper Billboards Are On Offer
+Myth 4 – Only Classic Billboards Are On Offer

 As we mentioned earlier, OOH media is deceptively diverse and features a number of different ad types and dimensions.

-These include both digital and paper billboards, which offer alternative benefits to advertisers and can introduce different dimensions to specific campaigns.
+These include both digital and classic billboards, which offer alternative benefits to advertisers and can introduce different dimensions to specific campaigns.

 Sure, paper or traditional billboards are cheaper and offer greater levels of exposure than digital options, but the latter typically requires shorter waiting times and is a little more flexible from the perspective of advertisers.